wicknicks/avro-path/README.md

-# avropath
+# avro-path

-Avropath can be used to execute XPath like expressions on Avro documents.
+avro-path can be used to execute XPath like expressions on Avro documents.

 Given an Avro document such as the following: